helen-tan/react-jest-sundaes-on-demand/README.md

 ### Mock Service Worker
 1. Overriding Mock Service Worker's response handlers for individual tests with ```sever.resetHandlers()```.
 This function accepts an optional list of request handlers to override the initial handlers to re-declare the mock definition completely on runtime.
+2. MSW doesn't run when we are running the actual app, and we will need a backend server for handle the axois requests.
+The repo for the server can found in the [course instructor's repo](https://github.com/bonnie/udemy-TESTING-LIBRARY/tree/main/sundae-server)